 Where to Party

+As a university student I went straight back to Plaza Serrano to party.
+From stand-up comedy to electronic raves, it really has everything.
 I headed over to Club Niceto which is probably the most well-known party venue.
 And for good reason!
 I’m not a huge listener of electronic music but even I LOVED it

 Where to visit